We have a responsibility to ensure The Health Lottery is always fun. And we take this responsibility seriously.

 You can also visit your Health Lottery retailer and ask to be self-excluded for a minimum period of six months.
 The retailer will take the appropriate action to register your self-exclusion and will notify The Health Lottery Head Office accordingly.

 Gamcare is the leading national provider of information, advice and practical help for people who have problems with gambling.
 Contact them for advice and assistance with gambling-related problems.

 Gambleaware is another excellent source of help.
 They aim to provide the facts about gambling in an accessible manner.
 They promote responsible gambling and support initiatives that help prevent gambling from becoming a problem.

 Gamblers Anonymous is an organisation run by people have joined together to deal with their own gambling problems and to help other gamblers do the same.

-*Calls to The Health Lottery Helpline will be charged at 5p per minute from a BT landline.
-Charges from other service providers will vary.
+*Calls to The Health Lottery Helpline will be charged at 7p per minute plus your telephone provider’s access charge.

 If you wish to restrict access to gambling or lottery products from your computer, the below software can be used to filter and/or block gambling websites: